bchadia/CSC174/assignment6/README.md

 Chadia Bedetse

 ## Typography
-I picked these typefaces, josephin sans and snigglet, because they pair well (accoding to Google Fonts) and convey happiness and playfulness.
+I picked these typefaces, josephin sans and snigglet, because they pair well (accoding to Google Fonts) and convey happiness and playfulness which goes well with the webpage's mood.

 ## Readability
 I decreased max-width of the entire webpage and changed the fonts to make the paragraph easier to read